awsrmmustansarjavaid/aws-research-study/AWS-Labs-AWS-Labs-Guide/Building Wordpress Website With AWS Services/Building Wordpress Website With EC2 & RDS.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC7k3.... ec2-user@ip-10-0-0-123
 ```

-🔹 This line is exactly what you must copy into the AWS Transfer Family user “SSH public key” field.
+✔  This line is exactly what you must copy into the AWS Transfer Family user “SSH public key” field.

-🔹 It must be on one line only.
+✔ It must be on one line only.

+✔ Copy the entire single line

+✔ No extra spaces

+✔ No new lines

-#### Add the Key to AWS Transfer Family User
+#### ➡️ Add the Key to AWS Transfer Family User

 - **Go to Transfer Family → Servers**